erabug/tipcalc/readme.md

-TipCalc: a simple iOS tip calculator
+###TipCalc

-This is a demo application that accepts a bill amount and a percentage, then displays the tip amount and total bill amount.
+This is a simple iOS tip calculator that accepts a bill amount and a percentage, then displays the tip amount and total bill amount.

-Time spent: 2 hours
+_Time spent:_ 2 hours

-Stories:
-[x] Basic tip calculator functionality
+- [x] Basic tip calculator functionality
-[ ] Settings page
+- [x] Settings page with option for default tip percentage
-[ ] Spruce it up a bit
+- [ ] Spruce it up a bit